trambui09/media-ranker-revisited/README.md

 - Tests updates to the model when appropriate
 - Tests custom controller logic and custom routes when appropriate
   - Tests positive, negative, nominal and edge cases

-## Wave 2: Authentication via OAuth

-Following the steps in the Textbook curriculum, add OAuth to your Media Ranker Application and enable a user to log in.

-### Requirements
-- Add all necessary gems and configuration
-- Repurpose the existing login functionality to now be a single log in button (on home page or nav bar)
-- The log in button shall turn in to a log out button when the user is logged in
-- All other requirements from in-class notes apply:
-  - Managed via `session`
-  - `SessionsController`
-  - `User` model

 ## Wave 3: Basic Authorization (Page Access)